 You can use any kind of nut butter for this recipe – whatever your favorite is.
 My personal favorite for this is Sunbutter because it is creamy like peanut butter.
 Sunflower seed butter is high in Vitamin E and Magnesium.
 Vitamin E is an antioxidant and free radical fighter, and also helps to oxygenate your tissues.

-Raw carob powder has protein and fiber, and is high in vitamin A, vitamin K. Calcium, Magnesium, and Potassium.
+Raw carob powder has protein and fiber and is high in vitamin A, vitamin K. Calcium, Magnesium, and Potassium.
 Carob powder contains polyphenols which have been shown to help prevent cancer and improve cardiovascular health.

 These energy bites are rich in magnesium from the Medjool dates, sunflower seed butter, and raw carob powder.
 More than 300 metabolic processes in your body rely on magnesium.
-It helps to build and rebuild tissue, sparks energy, and relaxes blood vessels, which help to lower blood pressure.
+It helps to build and rebuild tissue, sparks energy and relaxes blood vessels, which help to lower blood pressure.
 Magnesium reaches it’s full benefit in your body when combined with calcium, which is why raw carob powder is an excellent addition to the energy bites.

 This Will Turn Your Morning Upside Down

 We’ve all been taught to eat the majority of our carbs in the morning, right?
 Our body uses carbs to produce glucose which is a sugar that is used as the fuel that gives energy and helps to keep everything functioning.
-The body uses glucose immediately, or stores it in the liver and/or muscles for use as needed.
+The body uses glucose immediately or stores it in the liver and/or muscles for use as needed.
 Conventional wisdom tells us that our morning breakfast should be high in carbs.

 Well… maybe not.

 After your body has fasted all night long, your blood sugar and insulin levels are low when you wake up.
-The morning is actually the time of day when your body will have the most exaggerated affect after eating carbs.
+The morning is actually the time of day when your body will have the most exaggerated effect after eating carbs.
 This causes a surge in blood sugar.
-Additionally, a large amount of carbs will increase your brain’s tryptophan levels, which creates serotonin.
+Additionally, a large number of carbs will increase your brain’s tryptophan levels, which creates serotonin.
 This makes you feel relaxed.
 Which is why carbs are better consumed later in the day rather than first thing in the morning.

-Healthy fats helps us to utilize vitamins A, D, E, and K. They slow down food absorption to help you feel fuller longer.
+Healthy fats help us to utilize vitamins A, D, E, and K. They slow down food absorption to help you feel fuller longer.
 They help to regulate hormones to keep your energy levels up.
 Eating healthy fats in the morning will help you to burn more energy.